CS-LTU/SFD/README.md

-# SFD
+# Welcome

-Leeds Trinity University
+School of Computer Science - Leeds Trinity University

+Here are some links to assist you through out the activities.

 [Video 1: Anaconda and Jupyter Notebook Installation](https://web.microsoftstream.com/video/5871e9a6-7a6f-43da-8b5b-c2758b77eac4)